GitEric77/AnyBM/README.md

 When using the `-tg` flag, the script operates in talkgroup mode:

-1. Creates a separate zone file for each repeater with active talkgroups (ignoring -n argument)
+1. Creates a separate zone for each repeater with active talkgroups (ignoring -n argument)
 2. Names each zone file based on the repeater's callsign and city
 3. Abbreviates zone aliases to fit within 16 characters (radio display limit)
-4. Creates a contacts.csv file with all unique talkgroup IDs
+4. Creates a talkgroups.csv file with all unique talkgroup IDs
 5. Fetches talkgroup names from the BrandMeister API and adds them to contacts.csv

 When using the `--city-prefix` flag with talkgroup mode: